Datenvogelhauschen/datenvogelhauschen-software/README.md

 The TypeScript scripts will be compiled and the software will be executed.
 Open `http://raspberrypi/` (or whatever device name you may choose) in your browser to configure your Datenvogelhäuschen.

-And don't forget to create a systemd service if you want the Datenvogelhäuschen software to run automatically on startup.
-This is helpful in case of power shortages.
+Don't forget to use pm2 or something similar to ensure that the software is started when the device boots.
+This is important to ensure continous running in case of power shortages which will happen if you're using e.g. a solar panel.

 ## 👥 Contributors
 ### Our Team